Leading terms of anticyclotomic Stickelberger elements and p-adic periods: Introduction

 \textbf{Notations}.
 We will use the following notations throughout the article.
 All rings are commutative and unital.
 The group of invertible elements of a ring $R$ will be denoted by $R^{\ast}$.
 Given a group $H$ and a group homomorphism $\chi:H\to R^{\ast}$ we let $R(\chi)$ be the representation of $H$ whose underlying $R$-module is $R$ itself and on which $H$ acts via the character $\chi$.
 If $N$ is another $R[H]$-module, we put $N(\chi)=N\otimes_{R}R(\chi)$.
 Let $\Theta$ be an element of $R[H]$.
 We write $\Theta^{\vee}$ for the image of $\Theta$ under the map induced by inversion on $H$.

 For a set $X$ and a subset $A\subseteq X$ the characteristic function $\cf_{A}\colon X\to \left\{0,1\right\}$ is defined by

-Given topological spaces $X,Y$ we will write $C(X,Y)$ for the space of continuous functions from $X$ to $Y$.
-For a topological ring $R$ we define $C_{c}(X,R) \subseteq C(X,R)$ as the subspace of continuous functions with compact support.
+Given topological spaces $X,Y$ we will write $C(X,Y)$ for the set of continuous functions from $X$ to $Y$.
+For a topological ring $R$ we define $C_{c}(X,R) \subseteq C(X,R)$ as the subset of continuous functions with compact support.
 If we consider $Y$ (resp.~$R$) with the discrete topology, we will often write $C^{0}(X,Y)$ (resp.~$C_{c}^{0}(X,R)$) instead.

 For a ring $R$ and an $R$-module $N$, we define the $R$-module of $N$-valued distributions on $X$ as $\Dist(X,N)=\Hom_{\Z}(C^{0}_{c}(X,\Z),N)$.
 If $X$ is discrete, we have the pairing

 which induces an isomorphism of $R$-modules